bhaveshj2611/Buzz/README.md

 ## Features

-- Real-time messaging
+- Real-time messaging with instant updates
-- Unique user identification
+- Unique user identification for each session
-- Message persistence
+- Message persistence across sessions using PostgreSQL
-- Cross-platform support (iOS, Android, Web)
+- Cross-platform support (iOS, Android, Web) thanks to Flutter
+- Efficient database operations and type-safe queries with Prisma
+- Scalable backend architecture using Node.js and Express.js

 ## Getting Started